awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 ```

 In the preceding call, `sleep.sh` is the name of the process you want to start running in the background, redirecting stdout, stderr, and stdin to `/dev/null`\.

+## CodeDeploy Plugin CommandPoller Missing Credentials Error<a name="troubleshooting-agent-commandpoller-error"></a>

+ If you receive an error similar to "`InstanceAgent::Plugins::CodeDeployPlugin::CommandPoller: Missing credentials - please check if this instance was started with an IAM instance profile`" it might be caused by one of the following:
++  The instance you are deploying to does not have an IAM instance profile associated with it\.
++  Your IAM instance profile does not have the correct permissions configured\.

+ An IAM instance profile grants the CodeDeploy Agent permission to communicate with CodeDeploy and to download your revision from Amazon S3\.
+For Amazon EC2 instances, see [Authentication and Access Control for AWS CodeDeploy](auth-and-access-control.md)\.
+For on\-premises instances, see [Working with On\-Premises Instances for CodeDeploy](instances-on-premises.md)\.